 You can view the list of devices that are successfully registered under your account.

 A device can only be under the registration of a single account at a time.
 It is possible to access one account from multiple places simultaneously.
 The maximum number of simultaneous access = The number of your registered devices + 2.
 For example, if your account has 3 registered devices, it allows up to 5 access simultaneously.
-Once a device is registered, if you wish to change its ownership to another account, firstly you need to deregister it from the current account.
+Once a device is registered, if you wish to change its ownership to another account, firstly you need to

 Select the device you want to deregister